Yarra River: Middle reaches

 The river enters Melbourne's suburbs proper at Chirnside Park, but virtually all the river's length is surrounded by parkland, much retaining (or having been replanted with) extensive native vegetation.
-A bicycle and walking trail known as the Main Yarra Trail begins at Warrandyte and becomes the Yarra River Trail, and in the lower reaches, the Capital City Trail.
+A bicycle and walking trail known as the Main Yarra Trail begins at Warrandyte and becomes the Yarra River Trail–– in the lower reaches, the Capital City Trail.
 The river is used extensively for kayaking at Templestowe, and canoes can often be seen throughout the suburban section.
-Whilst the water is not particularly clear, its quality is sufficient for edible fish to swim within it.
-Some small hobby farms are located in the floodplain area of the river, surprisingly close to central Melbourne and almost completely surrounded by suburbs.
+Some small hobby farms are located in the floodplain area of the river, close to central Melbourne and almost completely surrounded by suburbs.

-Heidelberg formed the home of the Heidelberg School, widely considered the first European painters to accurately capture the Australian landscape and its distinctive features.
-The walking trail features placards displaying some of their paintings at the settings they were actually painted; some features depicted remain clearly recognisable today.

 Lower reaches

 Below Dights Falls at Yarra Bend Park in inner Melbourne, the river becomes increasingly estuarine as it passes along the southern side of the central business district.
-This area forms the venue for the annual "Moomba" festival, which notably features an annual water skiing competition which attracts a huge crowd.
+This area forms the venue for the annual "Moomba" festival, which notably features a water skiing competition that attracts a huge crowd.
 The lower stretch of the river from Docklands to the Melbourne Cricket Ground was part of the final path of the Queen's Baton Relay of the 2006 Commonwealth Games.
 Many of Melbourne's private schools, located close to the river, train their rowing crews on it.

-The lower reaches feature a number of boat cruises, using especially low-roof boats to go under the many bridges across this section of the Yarra.
-Herring Island is a small island at South Yarra which has a punt which takes people on to the park.
+The lower reaches feature a number of boat cruises, using especially low-roof boats that can pass under the many bridges along this section of the Yarra.
+Herring Island is a small island at South Yarra, which can be accessed via a punt.
 The area in front of old Customs House is a former turning basin for ships.
-It is the point which was once known as "Freshwater Place" and once had a set of cascades which prevented both salt water and larger ships from going further upstream.
-This series of rocks, originally used to cross the river, and referred to as the "Yarra Falls" was removed using explosives and divers in 1883.
+This is the point which was once known as "Freshwater Place" due to a set of cascades that prevented both saltwater and larger ships from going further upstream.
+This natural blockage was removed using explosives and divers in 1883.

-The final section passes through the Port of Melbourne and under the Bolte Bridge and the West Gate Bridge.
+The final section of the Yarra passes through the Port of Melbourne and under the Bolte Bridge and the West Gate Bridge.
 The current course dates back to 1886 when a canal devised by British engineer Sir John Coode was cut from west of Flinders Street to below its junction with the Maribyrnong.
-The resulting island between the new and old courses of the river was named Coode Island, and is now part of the mainland with the former course to the north filled in.
+The resulting island between the new and old courses of the river was named Coode Island and is now part of the mainland with the former course to the north filled in.
 The river flows into Port Phillip, the site being extensively altered as part of the Port of Melbourne, Australia's busiest seaport.